-5 Unduplicated total of workers receiving sick leave or sickness and accident insurance shown separately below.
+4 Unduplicated total of workers receiving sick leave or sickness and accident insurance shown separately below.
 Sick leave plans are limited to those which definitely establish at least the minimum number of days' pay that can be expected by each employee.
-Informal sick leave allowances determined on an individual basis are excluded.
+Informal sick leave allowances determined on an individual basis are excluded. determined on an individual basis are excluded.